 In the world of Deltora Quest, gambling and dishonest moneylending are very, very bad.
 Bad things tend to happen to those who indulge in them... bad things like one man being forced to take the place (alone!) of the now-undead pirate crew he screwed over, for example.

-Erin Hunter's Seekers, a novel about bears, takes pains to illustrate how human encroachment is making life difficult for bears.
-It doesn't get really bad until later on, though, when we meet Ujurak, a shape-shifting grizzly cub.
-Whenever Ujurak becomes another creature he sees the world through their eyes, and all of them, from wolves to deer to eagles, think of nothing else other than the fact that "Flat-Faces" are ruining their lives.
+Erin Hunter's Seekers, a series about bears, takes pains to illustrate how human encroachment is making life difficult for bears.
+It doesn't get really bad until later on in the first book, though, when we meet Ujurak, a shape-shifting grizzly cub.
+Whenever Ujurak becomes another creature he sees the world through their eyes, and all of them, from wolves to deer to eagles, think of nothing else other than the fact that "flat-faces" are ruining their lives.
 We have yet to see that it feels like when he becomes a human (which has happened), but odds are low that it will be sympathetic.

 Mystic And Rider: The message of these books?
 Don't discriminate against anyone.
 Especially not minorities who live as second class citizens in the south-eastern part of your massively powerful country which could kick the ass of all its neighbouring countries, and occasionally does.
 Racism is baaaad, kids.